Chopra-14/git-solved-23A91A6127/README.md

 - Run `cat logs/app.log` to see errors.
 - Ensure all environment variables are properly set in your `.env` file.
 - Try restarting the Docker containers with:

+## Usage Example

+To deploy in development mode: